What’s crazier than going to Cancun for spring break? Going to Cancun for spring break with a total stranger.

 Our flight back home had an eight-hour layover so we ventured out and about Arizona, which you can read all about here: ≪Layover in Phoenix≫.
 Also don’t forget to check out my vlog!

 As much as this was a super awkward honeymoon-like non-honeymoon trip, it was absolutely memorable and I can’t wait to be back in Cancun again.
-Michele from A Taste for Travel has some additional suggestions for romantic things to do in Cancun that I highly recommend you to check out as well.
+If you’re planning an anniversary trip, check out these romantic things to do in Cancun.
 Other than that, don’t forget to subscribe for my newsletters and I’ll see you in the next post!